Hawke's Bay field on first day of Hawke Cup defence - NZ Herald

 There was immediate success for Hawke's Bay first-change bowler William Clark when he broke Manawatu's 50-run opening partnership with his first ball, Bevan Small caught by wicketkeeper Kurtis Weeks.

-About 20 minutes after lunch Schaw had taken a crucial third Manawatu wicket to fall, bowling No 4 bat Arana Noema-Barnett.
-Just after 2pm, Manawatu were 99-3.
+Hawke's Bay gained an upper hand in the session after lunch, starting about 20 minutes after the return to play when Schaw had taken a crucial third Manawatu wicket to fall, bowling No 4 bat Arana Noema-Barnett, making it 99-3, and 108-4 soon afterwards when he had Manawatu opener Mason Hughes caught by Bayley Wiggns for 50.

+Manawatu was 137-4 in the 70th over just after the start of the last session, Schaw having 2-19 off 14 overs, five of which were maidens.